-Now more than ever before, computer users need to take measures to protect themselves online, and choosing the right antivirus software is a key step in defending against cyberthreats.
+Now more than ever before, computer users need to take measures to protect themselves online, and choosing the right antivirus for pc is a key step in defending against cyberthreats

 New malware is created everyday, and hackers have grown more sophisticated – logging hours of time following social media sites to engineer new forms of hacking attacks against consumers.
 There are nearly as many choices when it comes to Internet Security protection – and the decision could have a major impact on a user’s privacy and the performance of his or her computer.